lizhanmit/learning-notes/kafka-note/kafka-note.md

 ![describe-a-topic.png](img/describe-a-topic.png)

-### Partition

-Each partition is an ordered immutable sequence of messages.

-Each server acts as a leader for some of its partitions and a follower for others, so load is well balanced within the cluster.

 ---

 ## Broker

 A single broker can handle several hundred megabytes of reads and writes per second from thousands of applications.

+Each server acts as a leader for some of its partitions and a follower for others, so load is well balanced within the cluster.

 ![brokers-and-topic-partitions.png](img/brokers-and-topic-partitions.png)